Toorji Ka Jhalra

 About Toorji Ka Jhalra

-Toorji Ka Jhalra was built during the eighteenth century when stepwells were an important part of water management in Rajasthan.
+Toorji Ka Jhalra was built in the 1700s.
+Stepwells were important for water in Rajasthan back then.

-These structures helped communities collect rainwater and access groundwater during dry seasons.
-The design included wide steps that allowed people to reach the water level even when the water dropped.
+They helped communities collect rainwater and reach groundwater in dry seasons.
+The wide steps let people reach the water even when it was low.

-Over time the stepwell was partly filled and forgotten, but restoration efforts helped bring it back to its original appearance.
+Over time, the stepwell was partly filled and forgotten.
+Later, restoration brought it back to its original form.

 Detailed Information